Occupational Therapy (Advanced Standing) (M.S.)

 Academic Standards and Policies

-In order to be awarded a MS degree in Occupational Therapy from UNH, students must maintain an overall GPA of 3.0, earn a minimum of B- in all required occupational therapy courses, with no more than 8 credits of B- or lower in OT courses (700 level or above).
-Students must also pass all level I fieldwork requirements and receive a passing criterion score on the American Occupational Therapy Association Fieldwork Performance Evaluation for the Occupational Therapist for both 12-week Level II fieldwork experiences.
-Students must meet professional behavioral standards, which are explained in detail in the OT Department Policy and Procedure Manual, provided to all occupational therapy students during their first semester.
+In order to be awarded a MS in Occupational Therapy from UNH, students must maintain an overall GPA of 3.0 and earn a minimum of B- in all required occupational therapy courses, and may not earn more than 8 credits of B- in OT courses (700 level or above).
+Students must also pass all competency (practical) exams as part of OT courses, pass all level I fieldwork requirements and receive a passing criterion score on the American Occupational Therapy Association Fieldwork Performance Evaluation for the Occupational Therapist in both 12-week Level II fieldwork experiences.

 Because curriculum review and revision is undertaken annually, occupational therapy faculty work closely with students during academic advising sessions and share information about any policy and requirement changes during registration periods as well as throughout the academic year.
 Students are expected to take an active role in verifying expectations and requirements and should check with their departmental advisers each September for updated policies and requirements.
 Program requirements and policies for retention in the major are posted annually in the OT Department Policy and Procedure Manual, which is available on the OT department’s organization site on MyCourses.

 After successfully completing all Level II fieldwork requirements and academic work, students are awarded a Master of Science Degree in Occupational Therapy.
 They are then eligible to sit for the National Board Certification Examination in Occupational Therapy (NBCOT).
-Consistent with NBCOT expectations, students must sit for the certification examination within two years of completion of coursework and fieldwork.
+Consistent with NBCOT expectations, students must sit for the certification examination within three years of degree completion.
 A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination and/or obtain state licensure.

 Code | Title | Credits |